flutter/website/src/docs/development/tools/formatting.md

 ---

-While your code may follow any preferred style&mdash;in our experience&mdash;teams of developers may find it more productive to:
+While your code might follow any preferred style&mdash;in our experience&mdash;teams of developers might find it more productive to:

 * Have a single, shared style, and
 * Enforce this style through automatic formatting.

-The alternative is often tiring formatting debates during code reviews, where time may be better spent on code behavior rather than code style.
+The alternative is often tiring formatting debates during code reviews, where time might be better spent on code behavior rather than code style.

 ## Automatically formatting code in Android Studio and IntelliJ